AutoJenny/blog/docs/git_modules/README.md

 # Modular Refactoring Project

+⚠️ **CRITICAL DATABASE WARNING** ⚠️
+1. **NEVER** modify the database schema without explicit written permission
+2. **NEVER** run any database migration scripts without explicit written permission
+3. **NEVER** create new database tables without explicit written permission
+4. **ALWAYS** check /docs/database/ before any database-related work
+5. **ALWAYS** use existing database schema as documented
+6. **ALWAYS** verify database operations against /docs/database/schema.md
+7. **ALWAYS** make a full backup using `pg_dump` before any database changes
+8. **ALWAYS** test database changes in a development environment first
+9. **ALWAYS** document any database changes in /docs/database/changes.md
+10. **ALWAYS** get user review and approval for any database changes

+The existing database schema is fully functional and powers the current system.
+Any unauthorized database changes will be considered a critical security violation.

 ## ⚠️ CRITICAL WARNING ⚠️

 This project operates under a **ZERO TOLERANCE** policy for unauthorized changes or deviations from the defined process.
 Any attempt to: